-Based on information received from the community forum in September 2009, monitoring of current staffing allocations, and school feedback, the staffing plan committee discussed themes for consideration with a focus to improve achievement for students with disabilities in the least restrictive environment.
+Based on information received from the community forums in September 2010 and February 2011, monitoring of current staffing allocations, and school feedback, the staffing plan workgroup discussed themes for consideration with a focus to improve achievement for students with disabilities in the least restrictive environment.

 Topics included:

-- Improving the process of parent involvement at school-based teams. - Exploring the possibility of expanding magnet programs to students with IEPs. - Providing professional development for extension part C for children age's three to five. - Expanding co-teaching opportunities to first- and second-year teachers through mentors. - Increasing professional development opportunities in special education strategies for inclusion teachers. - Coordinating staff education on student medical issues through communication with health service staff.
+- Improving the process of parent and student involvement at school-based teams. - Exploring the possibility of expanding magnet programs to students with IEPs. - Providing professional development for extension part C for children age's three to five - Expanding co-teaching opportunities to first- and second-year teachers through mentors. - Increasing professional development opportunities in special education strategies for general and special education teachers with emphasis on autism, behavior, and the twice exceptional student. - Coordinating staff education on student medical issues through communication with health service staff. - Examining of student to teacher ratios to meet the needs of all students. - Examining of school compliance consistency. - Improving the transition from middle to high school - Providing an intervention team comprised of assorted resource teachers to provide services to schools on a rotation basis. - Providing graduation programs that are geared toward the student who desires a technical trade education. - Providing additional assistant training on student accommodations and specific disabilities. - Improving compensation for additional assistants. - Improving the services of contracted related service providers. - Improving consistency of special education services. - Providing training in reference to music and art therapy as a related service.